Close

 Second, your bail will likely be increased.
 In cases where you have missed multiple court dates, the court might deny bail entirely, and, upon arrest, you will have to stay in jail until your day in court.

 Finally, failure to appear in court makes you look irresponsible and unrepentant in the eyes of the law.
 Prosecutors are less likely to offer a plea deal or compromise when you show up arrested by a police officer.
 It will appear as if you are not taking the criminal charges against you seriously to both the prosecutor and the judge.
-If you show up on your own, it gives the impression that you are trying to take responsibility for your actions, and the court might be more willing to cooperate.
+If you show up on your own, it suggests that you are taking responsibility for your actions, and the court might be more willing to cooperate.

 Speak to a Lawyer Before Turning Yourself In